virtualsquare/libnlq/README.md

 A callback function returns:

 * a negative value in case of error (using the errno encoding),
-* zero in case of success,
+* zero in case of success.
-* one if it is a multipart message, so more packets will be delivered.

 The `attr` parameter of the callback is an array of all the attributes defined for that type of message.
 If the attribute `X` is defined in the reply message then `attr[X]` points to it, and `(attr[X] + 1)` is the address of